18F/join.tts.gsa.gov/pages/positions/coe-upcoming-customer-experience-specialist.md

 ---

 The TTS Centers of Excellence (CoE) office is looking for someone to join their team as a Customer Experience Specialist (GS15).
 This page includes basic information about the role, the role summary and key objectives needed in order to perform the role well.

-If you would like to learn more or if you'd like to be notified when the application is open please sign up [here](https://docs.google.com/forms/d/e/1FAIpQLSf-HCWKQp_3TKJs0ss-3IqzbI0HY16rH5LnV8CRpIBykeH07g/viewform?usp=sf_link).
+{% include upcoming_statement.md %}

 **Quick Links to Posting Sections**
 - [Basic information]({{site.baseurl}}/join/upcoming-coe-customer-experience-specialist/#basic-information)